-In some instances, the quantification will be simple to describe, for example MVAr of reactive power absorption at a specific location.
+In some instances, the quantification will be simple to describe, for example megavolt amperes reactive (MVAr) of reactive power absorption at a specific location.
 Others will be more complex, for example the design and coordination of power system stabilisers to increase transient stability limits does not have a simple unit of measure.
 In such instances, the description of the location and quantity of the RSAS need will proceed in so far as is practical.